Turn VISITORS into BUYERS!

 One thing I would stress, however… If they haven’t taken the time to write unique TITLES and HEADLINES (h1) for each page, then don’t have them bother with descriptions.
 Whatever SEO tactics have been employed elsewhere on the pages will not mean a thing if they don’t have well written page titles.

-Q: Do you know of any site that I can use that will spider each of of my competitors’ sites?
+Q: Do you know of any site that I can use that will spider each of my competitors’ sites?
 I want to get an idea of the size of each of the sites and an inventory of each page within it.

 A: If you want to find out how many pages of your competitor’s (or your own) site may be indexed by the search engines, also known as index or site saturation, you could simply use the following advanced search query in Google: